hiral-patel-da/hiral-patel-da.github.io/_pages/about.md

   - /about.html
 ---

-# Hiral Patel

-Bachelors in Psychology and an aspiring Data Analyst.

 # About Me

 I am a Bachelor of Psychology graduate with a strong passion for data analysis and a knack for statistical methods, research, and data manipulation.
 Proficient in tools such as Tableau, SQL, and Excel, I excel in transforming raw data into meaningful insights and compelling visualizations.